lzhan94/Cereals/README.md

   * beautifulsoup4
   * datetime

-Run the program with an argument for the location of cereals.csv For instance, if the absolute path for cereals.csv is /home/username/tmp/cereals.csv, then the command line argument should be "/home/username/tmp", i.e.
+Run the program with an argument for the location of cereals.csv.
+For instance, if the absolute path for cereals.csv is /home/username/tmp/cereals.csv, then the command line argument should be "/home/username/tmp", i.e.

     $python cereals.py /home/username/tmp